replane-dev/replane-javascript/packages/sdk/README.md

 ### `replane.close()`

 Gracefully shuts down the Replane client and cleans up resources.
-Subsequent method calls will throw.
+Subsequent method calls is a no-op, it's safe to call multiple times.
 Use this in environments where you manage resource lifecycles explicitly (e.g. shutting down a server or worker).

 ```ts
 // During shutdown